-Peak nesting season is during the month of June.
+Nesting season is from late May to early July, with a peak in early June.
 Females nest in fields or residential yards, areas where the nest will get sunlight throughout the day to incubate the eggs.
 They prefer patches of bare sandy soil when available.
-If you find a nesting female the best thing to do is to keep people and animals away from the area until she's done nesting, which can take several hours.
-Once she is done if it's a rare species take a picture of the female before she leaves the area and report your observation to NHESP using the online VPRS reporting system or on a paper Rare Animal Observation Form.
+If you find a nesting female the best thing to do is to keep people and animals away from the area until she has finished nesting, which can take several hours.
+If it is a rare species, take a picture of the female before she leaves the area and report your observation to NHESP using the online VPRS reporting system or on a paper Rare Animal Observation Form.
 Female should not be moved to a "better location".

 9. I found a hatchling, what should I do?

 Hatchlings typically emerge from the nest cavity from late August through early October.
-However, some may overwinter in the nest cavity and emerge in early spring.
-If you find a hatchling and it's a box turtle you should take it to the nearest forest edge and release it near cover material such as a downed tree branch or pile of leaves.
+However, some (especially eastern painted turtles) may overwinter in the nest cavity and emerge in early spring.
+If you find a hatchling box turtle, you should take it to the nearest forest edge and release it near cover material such as a downed tree branch or pile of leaves.
 Box turtle hatchlings have a distinct midline ridge with three prominent bumps

 10. Snapping turtle questions

 The best thing to do is to leave them alone and they will typically move off within a few hours.
 Your house may have been built in an an area where they had previously been nesting.
 Many turtles exhibit nest site fidelity where they return to the same location several years in a row.
-If you must move a snapping turtle, use a broom and plastic tub (or box) to capture them, by sweeping them into the tub.
+If you must move a snapping turtle, use a broom and plastic tub (or box) to capture them, by coaxing them into the tub.
 This is the best method because snapping turtles are fast and have very powerful jaws (can sever fingers).
-An alternative method is to pick them up by grabbing the tail and then sliding one hand underneath the turtle to support the body.
-Lift it like a platter, steering with the tail.
-A snapping turtle can reach your hands if you lift it by the sides of its shell, but they cannot reach your hand directly under the shell.
+A snapping turtle can reach your hands if you lift it by the sides of its shell, but they cannot reach your hand directly under the shell, or at the bridge of the shell.
 Do not lift them only by the tail; that can injure their spine.

 11. What else you can do to help: